 If your population of interest is the national population (including subgroups such as the privately insured, children, or residents of large cities), the recommended sample depends upon whether your estimation model includes site characteristics.
 If the model does not include site characteristics, we recommend using the combined sample.
 This sample has the greatest number of observations and hence will produce the most precise estimates.
 If your estimation model does contain explanatory variables that are site characteristics (for example, site-level means or site information from sources other than the CTS), use the augmented site sample instead of the combined sample, because the combined sample includes the supplemental sample, and location is not provided for all members of the supplemental sample.
-We recommend using the augmented site sample is larger, allowing more precise estimates.
+We recommend using the augmented site sample instead of the site sample instead of the site sample instead of the site sample, for analyses that contain site characteristics, because the augmented sample is larger, allowing more precise estimates.
 A weight variable for the site sample is provided for compatibility with the Round One files.
 We also do not generally recommend using the supplemental sample to make national estimates, except in situations discussed below.

 Because of its smaller size (10 percent of the combined sample), the supplemental sample alone should not typically be used for analysis.
+The supplemental sample also should not be used alone in analyses incorporating Followback Survey data because the Followback was conducted only within the 60 CTS sites.
 However, the researcher may wish to use this sample alone to prepare national estimates in the following situations: